Elektrobit/crinit/README.md

                represent the times the task was Created (loaded/parsed), last Started (became running), and last Ended (failed or is done).
 If the event has not occurred yet, the timestamp's value will be 'n/a'.
-      notify <TASK_NAME> <"SD_NOTIFY_STRING">
+               See "list" for a detailed description of different statuses. notify <TASK_NAME> <"SD_NOTIFY_STRING">
              - Will send an sd_notify-style status report to Crinit.
 Only MAINPID and READY are implemented.
 See the sd_notify documentation for their meaning. list
-             - Print the list of loaded tasks and their status. reboot
+             - Print the list of loaded tasks and their status.
+               Following states can be reported:
+               - loaded: the task was loaded but never ran
+               - starting: the task currently spawns a new process
+               - running: the task has spawned a process and is currently running
+               - done: the task finished without an error
+               - failed: the task has finished with an error code

+               The states "running", "done" and "failed" can appear with the suffix "(notified)".
+That means that the information was transmitted to crinit via the sd_notify API.
+      reboot
              - Will request Crinit to perform a graceful system reboot. crinit-ctl can be symlinked to reboot as a shortcut which will invoke this command automatically.